-Dominant-negative mutations in any of the four identified keratin genes, KRT6A, KRT6B, KRT16, or KRT17, cause pachyonychia congenita (PC), characterized by hypertrophic nail dystrophy and other ectodermal features.
-While there is a variety of patterns of keratoderma across the four genes and across the numerous mutations, the unbearable and debilitating pain is a main characteristic of the four types PC-K6a, PC-K6b, PC-K16 and PC-K17.
+Dominant-negative mutations in any of the five identified keratin genes, KRT6A, KRT6B, KRT6C, KRT16, or KRT17, cause pachyonychia congenita (PC), characterized by hypertrophic nail dystrophy and other ectodermal features.
+While there is a variety of patterns of keratoderma across the different genes and across the numerous mutations, the unbearable and debilitating pain is a main characteristic of all types PC-K6a, PC-K6b, PC-K6c, PC-K16 and PC-K17.

-PC-K6a and PC-K16 patients appear to experience the greatest degree of plantar pain, with PC-K6b and PC-K17 somewhat less plantar pain.
+PC-K6a and PC-K16 patients appear to experience the greatest degree of plantar pain, with PC-K6b, PC-K6c and PC-K17 somewhat less plantar pain.

 PC-K17 patients have hundreds of cysts which also cause intense pain at times.
-Those with PC-K6a also have cysts although not nearly as numerous as PC-K17 and of a slightly different type.
+Those with PC-K6a also have cysts although not nearly as numerous as PC-K17.

 Nail changes are extreme in PC-K6a and PC-K16 (except for specific PC-K16 mutations which do not affect fingernails).
-PC-K6b and PC-K17 usually have milder nail changes.
-Again, there are variations and exceptions across each of the four types.
+PC-K6b, PC-K6c and PC-K17 usually have milder nail changes.
+Again, there are variations and exceptions across each of the types.